JacksonBates/pair-frontend/CONTRIBUTING.md

   `git push`

 Now your local repo and your GitHub repo is up to date with the original repo you forked from.
+**You need to do this whenever you are about to work on the code - it means you are working on the most recent version of all the files and will limit the number of merge conflicts.
+(These are bad (for me, mostly).)**

 ## Making real contributions